auth0/auth0-react/MIGRATION_GUIDE.md

 ### Changes to parameter casing

 With the move to placing Auth0 specific properties in the `authorizationParams` object, these properties will now use the casing used by the Auth0 API.
-This specifically impacts `redirectUri` and `maxAge` as they previously were camelCase but are now kebab-case:
+This specifically impacts `redirectUri` and `maxAge` as they previously were camelCase but are now snake_case:

 - `redirectUri` is now `redirect_uri`
 - `maxAge` is now `max_age`